giridhar7632/micro-bit/README.md

 emptyObstacleY = randint(0, 4)
 ```

-Using `for` loop, iterate from 0 to 4.
-For every coordinate not equal to `emptyObstacleY` create and add obstacle sprites to the end of the obstacles array using `push()` method.
+Using the `for` loop, iterate from 0 to 4.
+For every coordinate not equal to `emptyObstacleY` create and add obstacle sprites to the end of the obstacles array using the `push()` method.

 ```js
 let emptyObstacleY = 0